Richard Twopeny: Adelaide Football Club (1877)

 In 1877 Twopeny captained the club for 12 matches.
 He left the club at the end of 1877 to work in Melbourne.

 Town Life in Australia

-Twopeny wrote a series of letters that would later be compiled into a book titled Town Life in Australia (1883).
+Twopeny wrote a series of letters that would later be published as Town Life in Australia (1883).
 It compared the major cities of Australia—at the time Sydney, Melbourne and Adelaide—to each other and to those in the United Kingdom.

-The book was hailed by the British Quarterly Review as a welcome change from the “sketches of bush life” that were commonly published about Australia in Britain at the time.
-The introduction to the 1973 reprint of the book says, “Twopeny reads as freshly today as he ever did.”
+The book was hailed by the British Quarterly Review as a welcome change from the "sketches of bush life" that were commonly published about Australia in Britain at the time.
+The introduction to the 1973 reprint of the book says, "Twopeny reads as freshly today as he ever did."

 L'Australie Méridionale

 As Twopeny studied in Paris, he could write in French; subsequently, he wrote L'Australie Meridionale about life in South Australia.

 Exhibition curator

 Twopenny was secretary to the South Australian Commissions to the Paris, Sydney, and Melbourne Exhibitions of 1878, 1879, and 1880, respectively; one of the commissioners from New Zealand to the Melbourne Centennial Exhibition of 1888, and Executive Commissioner for the New Zealand and South Seas Exhibition in 1890.